 This lab will have students control a stepper motor so that a stick attached to the motor makes one clockwise or one counter-clockwise rotation in one minute.
-The student will measure several signals using a logic analyzer, and will add the results to their Lab 5 report.
+This will be done using the Renesas board (you can use the MSP430 instead to earn 30% extra credit).